 This is a throwback to an older article I wrote, titled "The guilt of feeling well".
 I wrote that a long while back, yet the topic is still quite relevant to me.
 Today, I had a really great day, energy-wise.
 I did so much, and as I sit here writing this, I still feel vital … Continue reading It has been an awesome day, and that sucks.

-Septo-Optic Dysplasia (SOD) Which caused: - Panhypopituitarism (PHP) I'm being treated for the following deficiencies caused by PHP: -Hypothyroidism -Hypogonadism -Adult Growth Hormone Deficiency -Secondary Adrenal Insufficiency - Optic Nerve Hypoplasia Causing legal blindness due to: -Bitemporal Hemianopsia (complete loss of peripheral vision) -Double Nystagmus (which moves at different speeds at different directions) -Overall low vision - Absence … Continue reading A quick rundown of my diagnoses / disabilities
+Septo-Optic Dysplasia (SOD) Which caused: - Panhypopituitarism (PHP) I'm being treated for the following deficiencies caused by PHP: -Hypothyroidism -Hypogonadism -Adult Growth Hormone Deficiency -Secondary Adrenal Insufficiency - Optic Nerve Hypoplasia Causing partial blindness due to: -Bitemporal Hemianopsia (complete loss of peripheral vision) -Double Nystagmus (which moves at different speeds at different directions) -Overall low vision - Absence … Continue reading A quick rundown of my diagnoses / disabilities

 I'm going to be hosting a weekly "group therapy" stream on my Twitch Channel.
 This will be a time for us to get together and be open about the things we are dealing with in regards to some usually taboo topics, such as addiction, mental illness, and disabilities (visible or otherwise).
 We're going to hang … Continue reading “Group Therapy” Streams Coming Soon

 CONTENT WARNING; Heads up.
 I'm about to discuss some heavy stuff in this article, namely disability, depression, and suicidal thoughts.
 I am not at risk of self harm now, but I'm finally ready to discuss my fight with clinical depression.
 If you would rather not read about that, this is not the article for you. … Continue reading Let’s talk about clinical depression.